barnes/django-mail-api/readme.md

 #### 7.14.2021
 * Email submission form works.
 Redirects, pretty much completed.
 * Emails are geting displayed, if a bit ugly at the moment.

+### 7.15.2021
+* Single email view is set up, and email list links to it correctly.
+* Email list is cleaned up and functional.
+* Last step is the reply button functionality